Nature of Business and Basis of Presentation

 |Nature of Business and Basis of Presentation||

-SeaChange International, Inc. (“we” or the “Company”), was incorporated under the laws of the state of Delaware on July 9, 1993.
+SeaChange International, Inc. (“we” or the “Company”), a Delaware corporation, was founded on July 9, 1993.
 We are an industry leader in the delivery of multiscreen, advertising and premium over-the-top (“OTT”) video management solutions.
 Our software products and services are designed to empower video providers to create, manage and monetize the increasingly personalized, highly engaging experiences that viewers demand.

-If our expectations are incorrect, we may need to raise additional funds to fund our operations to take advantage of unanticipated strategic opportunities or to strengthen our financial position.
+If our expectations are incorrect, we may need to raise additional funds to fund our operations, to take advantage of unanticipated strategic opportunities or to strengthen our financial position.
 In the future, we may enter into other arrangements for potential investments in, or acquisitions of, complementary businesses, services or technologies, which could require us to seek additional equity or debt financing.
-If adequate funds are not available or are not available on acceptable terms, we may not be able to follow through our operational plans, take advantage of market opportunities to develop new products or to otherwise respond to competitive pressures, or invest in complementary businesses or technologies.
+If adequate funds are not available or are not available on acceptable terms, we may not be able to take advantage of market opportunities, to develop new products or to otherwise respond to competitive pressures.

 Impact of COVID-19 Pandemic

 We are currently conducting business with substantial modifications to employee travel, employee work locations, virtualization or cancellation of customer and employee events, and remote sales, implementation, and support activities, among other modifications.
 These decisions may delay or reduce sales and harm productivity and collaboration.
 We have observed other companies and governments making similar alterations to their normal business operations, and in general, the markets are experiencing a significant level of uncertainty at the current time.
 Virtualization of our team’s sales activities could foreclose future business opportunities, particularly as our customers limit spending, which could negatively impact the willingness of our customers to enter into or renew contracts with us.
 The pandemic has impacted our ability to complete certain implementations, negatively impacting our ability to recognize revenue, and could also negatively impact the payment of accounts receivable and collections.
-We continue to realize our on-going cost optimization efforts in response to the impact of the pandemic.
 We may take further actions that alter our business operations as the situation evolves.
 As a result, the ultimate impact of the COVID-19 pandemic and the effects of the operational alterations we have made in response on our business, financial condition, liquidity, and financial results cannot be predicted at this time.

 The Paycheck Protection Program

-On May 5, 2020, the Company entered into a promissory note (the “Note”) with Silicon Valley Bank (the “Lender”) evidencing an unsecured loan in an aggregate principal amount of $2,412,890 pursuant to the Paycheck Protection Program (“PPP”) under the CARES Act administered by the United States (“U.S.”) Small Business Administration (“SBA”).
+On May 5, 2020, the Company entered into a promissory note (the “Note”) with Silicon Valley Bank (the “Lender”) evidencing an unsecured loan in an aggregate principal amount of $2,412,890 pursuant to the PPP under the CARES Act administered by the U.S. Small Business Administration (“SBA”).
 The Note is included in our consolidated balance sheets.

-Interest accrues on the Note at a fixed rate of one percent (1%) per annum, with the payment of the first ten months of interest and principal deferred and is included in accrued expenses in our consolidated balance sheets.
+Interest accrues on the Note at a fixed rate of one percent (1%) per annum, with the payment of the first six months of interest and principal deferred and is included in accrued expenses in our consolidated balance sheets.
 The Note has an initial term of two years, is unsecured and is guaranteed by the SBA.
-The Company applied to the Lender for forgiveness of the Note in March 2021, with the amount which may be forgiven equal to the sum of qualifying expenses, including payroll costs, covered rent obligations, and covered utility payments incurred by the Company during the twenty-four week period beginning on May 7, 2020, calculated in accordance with the terms of the CARES Act, however, we cannot provide assurance that the loan will be forgiven.
+The Company may apply to the Lender for forgiveness of the Note, with the amount which may be forgiven equal to the sum of qualifying expenses, including payroll costs, covered rent obligations, and covered utility payments incurred by the Company during the twenty-four week period beginning on May 7, 2020, calculated in accordance with the terms of the CARES Act.

 Subject to any forgiveness under the PPP, the Note will mature on May 5, 2022.
-Beginning on the seventeenth-month anniversary of the date of the Note, the Company is required to make equal monthly payments of principal and interest until maturity.
+Beginning on the seven-month anniversary of the date of the Note, the Company is required to make 18 monthly payments of principal and interest.
 The Note may be prepaid at any time prior to maturity with no prepayment penalties.
 The Note provides for customary events of default including, among others, those relating to breaches of the Company’s obligations under the Note, including a failure to make payments, any bankruptcy or similar proceedings involving the Company, and certain material effects on the Company’s ability to repay the Note.
 The Note may be accelerated upon the occurrence of an event of default.

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.